WorldWideTelescope/worldwide-telescope-infrastructure-guide/content/documentation.md

 version-controlled in the [WWT GitHub organization][github-org] just like any other project assets.
 The WWT documentation was historically split among several documents, and the current collection has synthesized many different materials, and so the number of repositories is substantial.
+For historical reasons, the names of documentation repositories generally start with `worldwide-telescope-`.
 The [Documentation Hub][docs.wwt.o] attempts to provide an exhaustive list of documents, with links to source repositories found in each document’s navigation links.

 [github-org]: https://github.com/WorldWideTelescope/
 [docs.wwt.o]: https://docs.worldwidetelescope.org/